-- Navigate to your Java Development Kit's bin directory (the location of this will depend upon your operating system and whether or not you installed your JDK in the default location; an example path in a Windows environment is C:\Program Files\Java\jdk1.7.0_79\bin). - Run the jconsole application (how you run this will depend upon your operating system you may simply be able to double-click the application).
+Navigate to your Java Development Kit's bin directory (the location of this will depend upon your operating system and whether or not you installed your JDK in the default location; an example path in a Windows environment is C:\Program Files\Java\jdk1.7.0_79\bin).

+Run the jconsole application (how you run this will depend upon your operating system - you may simply be able to double-click the application).

-- The New Connection dialog will appear within the Java Monitoring & Management Console window.
+The New Connection dialog will appear within the Java Monitoring & Management Console window.
 Select the Remote Process radio button.
-Enter a connection string for remote access to your Tomcat application server (hostname: JMX_PORT_NO), and enter your EDQ environment administration user's username (for example, dnadmin) and password.
+Enter a connection string for remote access to your Tomcat application server (hostname:JMX_PORT_NO), and enter your EDQ environment administration user's username (for example, dnadmin) and password.
 Then click Connect.
-An example of a connection string is: localhost:8090. - Navigate to the Mbeans tab. - Within the tree, on the left-side of the Window, expand edq > CaseManagement -> Manager -> Operations, and then select reindex. - Ensure that clear is set to true. - Click reindex.
+An example of a connection string is: localhost:8090.

+Within the tree, on the left-side of the Window, expand edq - > CaseManagement -> Manager -> Operations, and then select reindex.

+Click reindex.
 An Info dialog box will report that the Method was successfully invoked.